Aalsmeer

 Aalsmeer ([aːlsˈmeːr]) is a municipality and a town in the Netherlands, in the province of North Holland.
 Its name is derived from the Dutch for eel (aal) and lake (meer).
 Aalsmeer is bordered by the Westeinderplassen lake, the largest open water of the Randstad, and the Ringvaart Canal.
 The town is located 13 km (8 mi) southwest of Amsterdam.

 The town is sometimes referred to as the flower capital of the world, as the largest flower auction in the world is based in Aalsmeer, along with numerous nurseries and an experimental station for floriculture.

 Population centres

 The municipality of Aalsmeer consists of the following cities, towns, and villages: Aalsmeer, Kudelstaart, Oosteinde, as well as the hamlet Calslagen.

 Geology

 Aalsmeer is located on the border of the former Haarlem Lake.
-The older portion of town is built on peat, and is surrounded by polders.
+The older portion of the town is built on peat, and is surrounded by polders.
 The polders consist of loamy soil and are 9–15 ft below sea level.